-As of December 31, 2013 total troubled debt restructured loans was \$17,995, including \$5,236 classified as nonaccrual and \$12,758 classified as accrual, with specific allowance for loan losses of \$1,085.
-As of December 31, 2013, 2012 and 2011 commitments to lend funds to borrowers whose loan terms have been modified in a troubled debt restructuring were \$70, \$36 and \$431, respectively.
+As of December 31, 2014 total troubled debt restructured loans was \$16,758, including \$2,851 classified as nonaccrual and \$13,907 classified as accrual, with specific allowance for loan losses of \$109.
+As of December 31, 2014, 2013 and 2012 commitments to lend funds to borrowers whose loan terms have been modified in a troubled debt restructuring were \$50, \$70 and \$36, respectively.

-The following table presents additional information regarding troubled debt restructurings, which includes both accrual and nonaccrual loans with troubled debt restructuring designation that occurred during the year ended December 31, 2013, 2012 and 2011:
+The following table presents additional information regarding troubled debt restructurings, which includes both accrual and nonaccrual loans with troubled debt restructuring designation that occurred during the year ended December 31, 2014, 2013 and 2012:

-2013 Balance F Pre-TDR designation Balance Post -TDR designation
+2014 Balance Pre-TDR designation Balance Post- TDR designation

 Troubled debt restructurings:

+Real estate mortgage \$ 472 \$ 471

+Production and intermediate term 4,682 4,113

+Rural residential real estate 94 91

+Total \$ 5,248 \$ 4,675

+2013 Balance Pre-TDR designation Balance Post- TDR designation

+Troubled debt restructurings: 6 6

 Real estate mortgage \$ 515 \$ 504

 Production and intermediate term 83 83

 Agribusiness 5,434 1,974

-Mission-related investments 2,315 2,331
+Mission related investments 2,315 2,331

 Total \$ 8,347 \$ 4,892

-2012 Balance F Pre-TDR designation Balance Post -TDR designation
+2012 Balance Pre-TDR designation Balance Post- TDR designation

-Troubled debt restructurings: ¢ 104 ¢
+Troubled debt restructurings:

 Real estate mortgage \$ 104 \$ 64

-Agribusiness 692 Φ. 681
+Agribusiness 692 681

 Total \$ 796 \$ 745

-2011 Balance F Pre-TDR designation Balance Post -TDR designation

-Troubled debt restructurings: Duluitee I Duluitee 1 05t 1Dit debigiliution

-Real estate mortgage \$ 5,352 \$ 5,338

-Production and intermediate term + 2,469 Ŧ 2,414

-Processing and marketing 1,099 1,024

-Total \$ 8,920 \$ 8,776

-Balance of Pre-TDR designation represents quarter-end loans just prior to restructuring and post-TDR represents the quarter-end loans immediately following the restructuring.
+Balance of pre-TDR designation represents quarter-end loans just prior to restructuring and post-TDR represents the quarter-end loans immediately following the restructuring.

-In 2013 there were seven troubled debt restructurings that occurred within the previous 12 months for which there was a payment default during the period.
+In 2014 there were nine troubled debt restructurings that occurred within the previous 12 months for which there was a payment default during the period.

-The most common form of concession granted for troubled debt restructuring is an extension of terms and principal deferment.
-Other types of modifications include extension of the term, principal or accrued interest reductions, interest rate decreases and delayed payments, among others.
+The most common form of concession granted for troubled debt restructuring is an extension of term.
+Other types of modifications include principal or accrued interest reductions, interest rate decreases and delayed payments, among others.
 At times these terms might be offset with incremental payments, collateral or new borrower guarantees, in which case the association assesses all of the modified terms to determine if the overall modification qualifies as a troubled debt restructuring.